 Frequently cleaning and washing surfaces that attract allergens, such as furniture, carpet and bedding, will help reduce on dust, dust mites and pet dander in your house.

 This essential filter keeps your house comfy and air healthy.
 How often you should change your air filter depends on the type of filter you use.
 Flat filters should be changed each month, while pleated filters should be swapped every three months.
 If you don’t know if your filter should be changed, pull it out and angle it to the light.
 Install a new one if you can’t see light through it.

 If someone in your home deals with allergies or asthma, we advise installing a filter with a higher MERV rating.
 The bigger the number this is, the better your filter is at removing contaminants.

 Keep fresh air in your home by opening windows whenever the temperature allows.
 We also recommend turning on exhaust fans in your bathroom and kitchen often to remove pollutants and introduce more fresh air.

 4. Talk with Our Indoor Air Quality Pros

-From whole-home air purifiers to HEPA filters, Calverley Service Experts has a fix to help your household breathe better.
+From whole-home air purifiers, Calverley Service Experts has a fix to help your household breathe better.
 We’ll help you select the ideal option during your free home comfort assessment.
 Reach us at 817-380-5647 to request yours right away!